 In the documentary, Ajang tells the filmmakers that there are a few international organizations that do not rely on the incentive labor system, and pay nationals and refugees equally according to their skills and expertise.
 When the filmmakers of "Incentive Labor" approached this model organization to ask further about their practices, they were told that the organization was not willing to be part of the film, suggesting potential controversy arising from not relying on incentive labor schemes.
+Several months later, Sara Leedom, the Chief of Operations for Inkomoko, met Kamoso Bertrand, the director of Incentive Labor, and agreed to be interviewed for the film.
+In the film, Leedom states that the organization always considers "fairness and equality as one of our core drivers" and suggests that "some organizations see refugees as cheap labor.
+That if you hire an incentive worker on incentive wage rather than paying market rates.
+To me," Leedom continues, "that's exploitive labor practices."
+Both the film and Leedom herself suggest that Inkomoko could become a model for other organizations.
+As Leedom suggests, following the Kenya Shirika plan, "the concept of incentive worker is something that will hopefully die out."
+34

-In conclusion, we suggest that "incentive work" reveals what has been called "Janus-faced humanitarianism."34 Like the two-faced Roman god, the same humanitarian organization can be both a protector and a transgressor of refugee rights.
+In conclusion, we suggest that "incentive work" reveals what has been called "Janus-faced humanitarianism."
+Like the two-faced Roman god, the same humanitarian organization can be both a protector and a transgressor of refugee rights.
 Consider, for example, the following description of a typical day for an incentive worker that Richard Ntirampeba recites in the documentary: